 Balance transfers have their pros and cons—but if you handle your new balance transfer credit card responsibly, the benefits should come out on top.
 Here’s how to do a balance transfer without hurting your credit:

 If you want to use your balance transfer credit card to boost your credit score, make regular on-time payments on your card while avoiding new debt.
-By understanding what goes into your credit report and how a balance transfer credit card can affect your credit score, you’ll be better prepared to use your balance transfer card responsibly—and you might end up with a higher credit score at the end of the balance transfer process.
+By understanding what goes into your credit report and how a balance transfer credit card can affect your credit score, you’ll be better prepared to use your balance transfer card responsibly and work toward a higher credit score.